weiziqianpsych/cookiemilk_tutorial/cookiemilk_tutorial/source/A quick start.md

 import cookiemilk
 ```

-### Load a concept map from a file
+### 2.1.1 Load a concept map from a file
-For a concept map in the proposition format (i.e., the links/edge are unweighted, which means the values of the links/edges are 1 or 0), we can load it by using the function `cmap2graph` when setting the argument `data_type='pairs'`.
+For a concept map in the proposition format (i.e., links/edges are unweighted, which means the values of links/edges are 1 or 0), we can load it by using the function `cmap2graph` when setting the argument `data_type='proposition'`.
 To do this, the data should be arranged in a way like this:

 beeswax &emsp; minerals \
 bees &emsp; figure 8 \